A

 She has upcoming time off and is currently brainstorming taking either a group or solo trip.

-Will Erin have fun?
+Will Erin Have Fun?

 Group Trip w/ Minimal Stressors